 - ALARM SYSTEM

-- Any assembly of equipment, mechanical or electrical, arranged to signal the occurrence of an illegal entry, fire, medical emergency or other activity requiring urgent attention and to which police, fire, or medical personnel are expected to respond.
+- Any assembly of equipment, mechanical or electrical, arranged to signal the occurrence of an illegal entry or other activity requiring urgent attention and to which police personnel are expected to respond.

 - The person, firm, partnership, association, corporation, company or organization of any kind which owns, controls or occupies any building, structure or facility wherein an alarm system is maintained.

 - A device, which is interconnected to a telephone line and is programmed to select a predetermined telephone number and transmit by code signal an emergency message indicating a need for emergency response.
 Such a device is an alarm system.

 - BEDFORD EMERGENCY DISPATCH

 - The Town facility used to receive emergency and general information from the public to be dispatched to the respective Police and Fire Departments.

 - BURGLARY ALARM SYSTEM